 The ThreatLocker Testing Environment

-When processing Approval Requests, administrators can leverage ThreatLocker's VDI environment when using Installation Mode.
-This enables the admin to install the new application in a clean sandbox environment, and the file will be evaluated by the ThreatLocker Risk Center, and the findings will be visible to the administrator.
+When processing Approval Requests, administrators can leverage the ThreatLocker Testing Environment, a virtual desktop infrastructure (VDI).
+The Testing Environment will be in Installation mode, enabling the administrator to install the new application in a clean sandbox environment without threat to their own environment.
+The newly installed application will be evaluated by the ThreatLocker Risk Center, and all findings will be displayed to the admin in real time.

 The Risk Center performs the following evaluations on the application being installed:

-• Checks the application in VirusTotal to see if any AV vendors have flagged it as malicious or suspicious.
+• Checks the application in VirusTotal to see if any antivirus vendors have flagged it as malicious or suspicious.

 • Checks to see if the application attempts to access data storage locations using canary files.